 If you’re in the mood for coleslaw without mayonnaise and enjoy a spicy edge, then consider this vegan alternative featuring Sriracha sauce and grated ginger.
-I uses the term “vinaigrette” loosely because lemon juice is the acidic stand-in for vinegar this coleslaw recipe, and like most vegetable marinades this side dish gets better as it sits overnight and starts to take on a kimchee kind of flavor and texture.
+You could call it a skinny coleslaw.
+I uses the term “vinaigrette” loosely because lemon juice is the acidic stand-in for vinegar this coleslaw recipe.
+And like most vegetable marinades this side dish gets better as it sits overnight and starts to take on a kimchee kind of flavor and texture.

 • 1 juice of 1 large lemon

 • 1 tablespoon grated ginger

 • ½ cup olive oil